jmoudy77-glitch/xc-ecosystem/docs/features/billing.md

-# Billing
+# Billing & Plans

-Stripe scopes, plan codes, subscription logic...
+Document billing model:

+- Program vs athlete subscriptions
+- Plan codes and what they unlock
+- Stripe customers, subscriptions, and webhooks